FreedomBen/breakout71/Readme.md

 ## Done

+- fixed: context menu and tooltip stuck on windows

+## 29091656

+- categorized the icons
+- color coded the icons
+- changed the wording of perks help to be shorter
+- added tooltips on perks with full help, and a help button on mobile
 - all or nothing : don't show negative number of coins cought, don't reduce score if no combo was lost
 - rename hypnosis to golden_goose, apply when hitting any brick, any side at level 2
 - removed comboIncreaseTexts option
 - minefield : +10% coins per bomb on screen
 - extra life are transparent when you have 2+ balls
-- categorized the icons
-- color coded the icons
-- changed the wording of perks help to be shorter
-- added tooltips on perks with full help, and a help button on mobile
-- wording of "combo per brick *broken*"
 - removed : instant_upgrade
 - nerfed : helium : now need to be level 3 to have the same effect of keeping coins up
 - new level : Blinky by Big Goober